Missing Doberman puppies may hold clues to help solve homicide of Colorado dog breeder

 They are also asking that anyone who purchased a puppy through Peavey's business, Elite European Dobermans since June is also asked to contact detectives, including those who did receive the puppy and those who did not receive the puppy.
 Detectives believe this will help them determine how many puppies remain unaccounted for.

-Anyone with information is asked to call 303-679-2393, email crime_tips@clearcreeksheriff.us, or submit a tip anonymously through our website at https://bit.ly/CCSOCrimeTips.
+Anyone with information is asked to call 303-679-2393, email crime_tips@clearcreeksheriff.us, or submit a tip anonymously through the sheriff's office's website at https://bit.ly/CCSOCrimeTips.